jburguete/mpcotool/README.md

 Example 1
 _________

-* The simulator program name is: pivot
+* The simulator program name is: *pivot*
 * The sintaxis is:
 > $ ./pivot input_file output_file

-* The program to evaluate the objective function is: compare
+* The program to evaluate the objective function is: *compare*
 * The sintaxis is:
 > $ ./compare simulated_file data_file result_file

-* The calibration is performed with a sweep brutal force algorithm.
+* The calibration is performed with a *sweep brutal force algorithm*.

 * The experimental data files are:
 > 27-48.txt